1889 (20th April)

 1940 (7th September)

-Frustrated by the British continuing to hold out against Hitler’s air attacks, Hitler sought to weaken the spirit of the British people by ordering nightly bombing raids on London.
+Frustrated that the British had held out against his air attacks, Hitler sought to weaken the spirit of the British people by ordering nightly bombing raids on London.
 The raids continued for 57 consecutive nights.
-The British responded by bombing German cities.
+The British retaliated by bombing German cities.

 1940 (27th September)